 - Identity disturbance: markedly and persistently unstable self-image or sense of self.

-- Impulsivity in at least two areas that are potentially self-damaging (e.g., spending, sex, substance abuse, reckless driving, binge eating).
+- Impulsivity in at least two potentially self-damaging areas (e.g., spending, sex, substance abuse, reckless driving, binge eating).
 Note: Do not include suicidal or self-mutilating behavior covered in (5).

 - Recurrent suicidal behavior, gestures, or threats, or self-mutilating behavior.